AlexanderGorbunovSkyline/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/dedicated_clustered_storage/Installing_Elasticsearch_on_separate_Linux_machine.md

 1. Make sure the firewall ports are open for Elasticsearch.
 Elasticsearch operates on TCP port 9200 and TCP port 9300.

    - There is a default firewall on Linux, but this is disabled by default.
-To enable the firewall, use the following command:
+To enable the firewall, use the command below:

-     `$ sudo ufw enable`
+     `$ sudo ufw allow 22/tcp && sudo ufw enable`

      > [!IMPORTANT]
-     > If you connect to your Linux server with SSH, you must immediately exclude port 22 or you will be locked out of the session.
-     >
-     > For this, use the following command: `$ sudo ufw allow 22/tcp`
+     > Note that this command also allows inbound SSH connections.
+Not allowing connections via TCP port 22 may result in being unable to connect to the server after enabling the firewall.

    - To add the correct ports to the firewall, you can for example use the following commands: